 Insureds do not present fraudulent claims and then simply admit to it during the claim adjustment.
 Thus, insurers often find themselves in the uncomfortable dilemma of denying payment on a suspicious claim and risking bad faith penalties, or paying a questionable claim in order to avoid bad faith.
 Two courts in Louisiana offer encouraging news with decisions in auto theft cases that hold unless the facts suggest a “clear cut theft or loss” and the insurer lacks a reasonable basis to investigate and defend the claim, there is no bad faith on the part of the insurer.

-David Strauss and Brent Burns, who handled both of the cases in question for Louisiana’s largest insurer, say the key to their successful motions for summary judgment was showing that the decision to investigate/deny the claims was supported by facts.
+Brent Burns, who handled both of the cases in question for Louisiana’s largest insurer, say the key to their successful motions for summary judgment was showing that the decision to investigate/deny the claims was supported by facts.
 Facts that can aid in this line of argument may include: